hantsy/jakartaee11-sandbox/docs/jpa.md

 </plugins>
 ```

-You can explore the test code in the project to see Jakarta Persistence 3.2 features in action.
+You can just run the test code in the IDE directly to see Jakarta Persistence 3.2 features in action.

 ### Jakarta EE Example Project

 The Jakarta EE example is available at: https://github.com/hantsy/jakartaee11-sandbox/tree/master/persistence.
-This sample project demonstrates the integration of Jakarta Persistence 3.2 and CDI in the Jakarta EE environment, and it is designed to run on Jakarta EE application servers such as GlassFish 8.x or WildFly Preview 37+.
+This sample project demonstrates the integration of Jakarta Persistence 3.2 and CDI in the Jakarta EE environment.
+It requires Jakarta EE application servers, such as GlassFish 8.x or WildFly Preview 37+, to run the sample project.

 In this project, you do not need to add an extra persistence provider dependency.
-Jakarta EE application servers provide a Persistence provider implicitly at runtime.
+Jakarta EE application servers contain a built-in Persistence provider that is shared among all applications running on the server.

-Here we configured EclipseLink to generate static metamodel classes:
+Here we configured EclipseLink to generate static metamodel classes(of course, the previous `hibernate-processor` also works):

 ```xml
 <plugins>